fenago/apache-solr/lab_guides/Lab_9.md

 ---------------------------------

-Like JavaScript and SolrJ, Ruby can also connect with .indexterm} Solr using the Solr API and performs various operations such as search, indexing, and removal over the HTTP protocol.
+Like JavaScript and SolrJ, Ruby can also connect with Solr using the Solr API and performs various operations such as search, indexing, and removal over the HTTP protocol.
 Solr also provides sufficient API support for the Ruby programming language.
 So, the application that builds on a Ruby platform can also take advantage